emanelfahham/colorgame/README.md

 # colorgame
-a game for rgb experts
+a game for RGB experts
 using simple CSS for styling
 Using JavaScript to program the game
+Deployed using Heroku after converting it from static webApp to PHP APP